bianrui0315/ccr_Anycast/README.md

 - as_distance: AS distance from RIS and RoutViews
 - datasets*: datasets for classification
 - full_results_anycast.txt: anycast prefixes' feature data, format is `prefix in groundtruth|prefix in BGP|origin AS|number of orgin AS|number of upstream AS|number of collectors|number of upstream AS pairs|number of upstream AS pairs whose distance above 1|number of upstream AS pairs whose distance above 2| Percentage of upstream AS pairs whose distance is more than 1|Percentage of upstream AS pairs whose distance is more than 2|maximum distance between upstream ASes| minimum of distance between upstream ASes| mean of distance| standard deviation of distance|maximum length of AS paths|minimum of length of AS paths|mean of length of AS paths| standard deviation of length of AS paths`
-- full_results_unicast.txt: unicast prefixes' feature data
+- full_results_unicast.txt: unicast prefixes' feature data, format is same as full_results_anycast.txt
 - full_results_all.txt: all prefixes' feature data
 - res_DT_5.txt: results of decision tree classification
 - res_RF_5.txt: results of random forest classification